panos-stavrianos/py-directus/README.md

 print(response.items)
 ```

-### Converting to Pydantic or to Dictionary
+### Converting to Models (pydantic) or to Dictionary

-Apart from the auto parsing, you can manually convert the data to a `Pydantic` object or to a dictionary using:
+Apart from the auto parsing, you can manually convert the data to a `Pydantic` model instance or to a dictionary using:

 - `item_as(User)` or `items_as(User)`
 - `item_as_dict()` or `items_as_dict()`